bunnydeviloper/cs10/Khan/Algorithms/001-intro/readme.md

 * How do you measure efficiency? --> Asymptotic analysis
   * allows algorithms to be compared independently of a particular programming language (C, python...)
   * or hardware (PC, mac...) so that we can say one algorithm is more efficient than another

+### A guessing game:
+* Guess a number from 1-16, the computer will tell u each time if your guess was high or low
+  * Linear search: guess from 1 to 16
+  * Binary search: guess and elinimate half each time

+### Route-finding:
+* Cost-marking algorithm

+### Discuss: algorithms in your life: